ContextLab/quail/README.md

 `pip install quail`

+This will install quail with basic functionality.
+To install with speech decoding dependencies (Note: you will still need to install ffmpeg manually on your computer since it is not pip installable.
+For instructions, see [here](http://cdl-quail.readthedocs.io/en/latest/tutorial/speech_decoding.html)):

+`pip install quail[speech-decoding]`

+For CDL users, you can install speech decoding and efficient learning capabilities like this:

+`pip install quail[speech-decoding, efficient-learning]`

 To install directly from this repo (not recommended, but you'll get the "bleeding edge" version of the code):

 `git clone https://github.com/ContextLab/quail.git`